houshuang/blog/content/posts/2009-04-27-open-education-lecture-in-chinese-at-south-china-normal-university.md

 title: Open Education - lecture in Chinese at South China Normal University
 created_at: Mon, 27 Apr 2009 08:15:43 +0000
 kind: article
-tags: china, events, open access, open-education, personal
+tags:
+  - china
+  - events
+  - open access
+  - open-education
+  - personal
 ---

 This summer, I am spending four months in China, and much of the time